-They changed the way online payments can be taken, taking inspiration from competitors like PayPal, but streamlining the process into a more user-friendly experience.
+They changed the way online payments can be taken, drawing inspiration from competitors like PayPal, but streamlining the process into a more user-friendly experience.

-If you’re looking to buy Stripe stock, but can’t wait for an IPO, looking at their competitors that are publicly traded on the stock market could be worth your while.
+For investors who want to buy Stripe stock but can’t wait for an IPO, looking at their competitors that are publicly traded on the stock market could be worth your while.

-Two competitors that are on the stock market right now are PayPal and Square, both of which are excellent alternatives to Stripe.
+Two competitors on the stock market right now are PayPal and Square, both of which are excellent alternatives to Stripe.